-- The CEO as Accounting Officer is not a Trustee - The Chair of Trustees is the only Trustee who also sits as a Member (this is not an ex-oficio role and is reviewed by the other Members on an annual basis) - A Chair of Members is elected on an annual basis to stand for the next 12 months.
+- The CEO as Accounting Officer is not a Trustee - The Chair of Trustees was the only Trustee who sat as a Member (not an ex-oficio role and reviewed by the other Members on an annual basis) With the appointment of an additional Member during the financial year, the Chair stepped down from the Member role to provide complete separation of roles. - A Chair of Members is elected on an annual basis to stand for the next 12 months.

 Currently each school or partnership has a Locality Committee (LC) operating within the Scheme of Delegation set by the Trust Board.
-Locality committees meet annually and carry out their specific functions through Trust wide Teams (Safeguarding, Wellbeing, Health and Safety and Premises, Pupil Experience and Parent Parliament) A nominated Trustee facilitates each Team and the appropriate member of the Executive Team attends Team meetings.
-Some recommendations were made within the External Review of Governance which will be implemented during the 2022/23 academic year.
+Locality committees meet termly and carry out their specific functions through Trust wide Teams (Safeguarding, , Pupil Experience and Parent Parliament) In line with the recommendations of the External Review of Governance, the regularity of the LC meetings increased and the number of Trust wide teams was rationalised from five to 3.
+A nominated Trustee facilitates each Team and the appropriate member of the Executive Team attends Team meetings.